brianferrell787/ARIMA-model-and-report-for-predicting-stock-prices/README.md

 This project was from my Econometric Time Series class (Spring '22).
 It involves creating and evaluating ARIMA forecasts for the stock CDW.
 This project contains a lot of statistical analyses inlcuding Stationarity & Exogeneity tests, data transformations, autocorrelation, partial autocorrelation plots, unit root tests, Granger causality tests, Diebold Mariano test, and more.
 Enjoy!

-Please refer to the appendix, main code file, and report for more information and insights to the project.
+Please refer to the appendix, main code file, and report (also seen below as JPG) for more information and insights to the project.

 ![Final Project ECON 6411024_1](https://user-images.githubusercontent.com/58923369/173664598-046b8894-c270-4d1c-91fb-160c30ded326.jpg)
 ![Final Project ECON 6411024_2](https://user-images.githubusercontent.com/58923369/173664602-03defd9c-fd41-40ae-997c-f92f2abbddf1.jpg)